How to Market Your Flower Farm Before You Ever Plant a Seed (5 Proven Strategies)

 🤝 Partner with Local Businesses – Connect with coffee shops, bakeries, or boutiques to collaborate on cross-promotions.
 A simple sign at a local café saying, “Fresh flower bouquets coming soon from [Your Farm Name]!” introduces your farm to potential customers before you even open.

-By getting your community involved before you launch, you’re not just marketing—you’re creating a customer base that feels personally connected to your farm and can’t wait to support it!
+By getting your community involved before you launch, you’re creating a customer base that feels personally connected to your farm and can’t wait to support it!

 Building an email list is an invaluable strategy, and one I wish I would’ve started sooner than I did!
 I personally feel like it’s one of the most undervalued and overlooked marketing strategies for new business owners.